About

 I’m a Psychotherapeutic Counsellor, registered member with the BACP (British Association of Counselling and Psychotherapy) and work in accordance with their ethical framework.

 I grew up in Budapest, Hungary, where I studied modern languages and qualified as a language teacher.
-Since then I have moved within and across borders several times which has given me an appreciation and curiosity about people’s unique perspectives and experiences.
+Since then, I have moved within and across borders several times, which has given me an appreciation and curiosity about people’s unique perspectives and experiences.
 Working as a teacher and volunteering in various therapeutic settings made me realise that I am most motivated when I am contributing to people’s development and well-being.

-I completed a foundation year in Psychodynamic Counselling at the Westminster Pastoral Foundation in London, followed by a Diploma in Integrative Psychoterapuetic Counselling at the Northern Guild in Newcastle, which is accredited by both BACP and UKCP.
+I completed a foundation year in Psychodynamic Counselling at the Westminster Pastoral Foundation in London, followed by a Diploma in Integrative Psychotherapeutic Counselling at the Northern Guild in Newcastle, which is accredited by both BACP and UKCP.